rjferguson21/big-bang/.gitlab/merge_request_templates/package_owner.md

 Known issues or expected conflicts?

-Also, include any issues closed with "Closes #123" where 123 is the issue number.
+Also, include any issues closed with "Closes #ISSUENUMBER".
+See example:

-/label {{ AFFECTED PACKAGE LABELS HERE }}
+Closes #123

+Add any labels for affected packages so that they are deployed in CI.
+See example:

+/label ~packageX

+Once the MR is ready for review also add the `status::review` label.